 This is not just about being vain, self-centred or overly arrogant.
 It is not what we first think or believe it to be.
-And unfortunately, most people don't know the true meaning of this complex behaviour and the effects.
+And unfortunately, most people do not know the true meaning of this complex behaviour and the effects.
 It consists of very compounded dark experiences when one encounters a close relationship with someone who is considered a narcissist, who will eventually cause untold emotional damage to the core of a person.
 The narcissist can be a parent, friend, brother, sister, boss, girlfriend/boyfriend, spouse.
 It is not obvious what is happening, until one does their research on this subject, unfortunately much, much later into the abuse or after leaving the relationship.
 It can be an extremely confusing time for the "victim" who will eventually, and in most cases, lose the heart core of their being through the sick mind games of the very person who is supposed to care and love their significant other/person.
 Unfortunately, narcissists do not understand the true nature of love and empathy, and it gets worse with age.

 Overall, narcissists lack emotional intelligence; someone who has no true empathy, manipulates others, belittle & bullies (e.g. "what's wrong with you?", "are you stupid?", "stop being so pathetic", "you're weird" or "you're fucked up", "look what I've done for you"), shames and gaslights (makes others doubt their reality - click on underlined word for further info on this term), and lies incessantly to come across as a hero/victim to keep up with their protected image to the outside world.
 They will make you doubt your own emotions/feelings, provoke you the point you react aggressively/unhealthily and then call you crazy, and in most cases convincing others you are mentally unstable.
 They rage at you (mostly behind closed doors), and blame you for everything (projecting) especially if you call them out on their negative actions or behaviour.
 More often, they smear campaign and slander you, so that your reputation and credibility is destroyed in order for their facade and outward image is maintained safely.
 These are typical tactics of a narcissist.
 This is what you call emotional and psychological abuse.
 They also will often share any of your personal information, any past trauma you may have experienced or any secrets you have entrusted them with, to the outside world, using any information against you, to further shame and destroy you and your reputation.
 Loyalty does not factor high with narcissists, unless it serves them.